Search waiting | Matsusada Precision

 Mass analyzer section

-• Time-of-Flight Mass Spectrometer (TOF or TOF-MS, TOFMAS)
+• Time-of-Flight Mass Spectrometer (TOF-MS)

-• Quadrupole ion trap (QIT)
+• Quadrupole Ion Trap (QIT)

-• Fourier Transform Ion Cyclotron Resonance Mass Spectrometer (FT-ICR-MS)
+• Fourier Transform Ion Cyclotron Resonance (FT-ICR-MS)

 Ion Detection Section